Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 And by birth Georgians.

 The main line here is the first.
-This is the nationality that the bastard Mayakovsky - NERUSSKY - has deliberately chosen for himself.
-Although in language, biography, and culture (though he rejected it), he is, of course, a Russian person.
-It was simply unprofitable for him to be a Russian since 1917, and even dangerous.
+This is the nationality that the bastard Mayakovsky deliberately chose for himself - NERUSSIAN.
+Although in terms of language, biography, and culture (albeit rejected by him), he is, of course, a Russian person.
+It was simply unprofitable for him to be Russian since 1917, and even dangerous.
 And there were clues for straightening the papers.
 He straightened them, straightened them for 12 years, like he straightened everything.

 And then he took it and shot himself.
-Following the gaping Yesenin.
+Following the open-minded Yesenin.

 Editor's Choice